Designer Modeling through Design Style Clustering: Room Style Clustering

 \section{Room Style Clustering}

-This paper presents the next step towards the implementation of designer personas: an analysis of designer style clustering to isolate design archetypes that can be later be used to build ML surrogate models of archetypal designers.
-Such models would adapt to the dynamic designer during the mixed-initiative creative process by being placed in the solution space, allowing the designer to traverse such space of models as she drifts through the many dimensions of her creative process.
+This paper presents an approach and method for the implementation of designer personas: an analysis of designer style clustering to isolate archetypical paths that can later be used to build ML surrogate models of archetypal designers.
+Such models would allow for an stable and static design and solution space to be traversed by designers, adapting it to them as they explore their creative process.

-The proposed system builds on top of EDD's Designer Preference Model and preliminary results \cite{Alvarez2020-DesignerPreference}, expanding it to classify the designers' designs based on clusters developed using previously hand-made final designs by expert and non-expert designers.
+The proposed system builds on top of EDD's Designer Preference Model and preliminary results \cite{Alvarez2020-DesignerPreference}, expanding it to classify the designers' designs based on clusters developed using previously hand-made design sequences by expert and non-expert designers.
 Figure \ref{fig:approach-steps} illustrates our approach in five sequential stages, from data collection to experimentation and results.
-The first four stages are explained in the following subsections, whereas Section IV shows the experimental results.
+The first four stages are explained in the following subsections, whereas Section~\ref{section:results} shows the experimental results.